asyrjasalo/dockoon/bicep/README.md

 which is recommended here) or create a certificate including all the three subdomains that API Management exposes (see `apim.bicep` for them).

-After successful, the vault should have the certificate.
+After successful, the vault will have the certificate.
 Note the certificate name, key vault name and key vault resource group name as you need them below.

 ## Deploy to Azure